fluxcd/flagger/README.md

 #### Integrations

-* Add support for ingress controllers like HAProxy, ALB and Apache APISIX
+* Add support for ingress controllers like HAProxy, ALB, and Apache APISIX

 ### Contributing